-A qualified service person must install heater.
+NOTICE: A qualified service person must install heater.
 Follow all local codes.

-State or local codes may only allow operation of this appliance in a vented configuration.
+NOTICE: State or local codes may only allow operation of this appliance in a vented configuration.
 Check your state or local codes.

-Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes and loose paint by a qualified chimney cleaner.
+WARNING: Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes and loose paint by a qualified chimney cleaner.
 Creosote will ignite if highly heated.
+A dirty chimney flue may create and distribute soot within the house.
 Inspect chimney flue for damage.
 If damaged, operate heater with flue damper closed.